Butter Powder in a Large Spice Jar (4.06 oz.)

 emergency food supplies, camping, RVing, boating, and hiking.

-Click here for data per serving.
+Nutrition Facts: Click here for data per 100 grams (not per serving).

 Click here to view all available sizes.

 Volume: 1 cup ≈ 0.28 pounds / 1 pound ≈ approx. 3.57 cups

 Shelf Life: 1+ Year when stored at room temperature or below in an air-tight container out of direct light